tud-hri/joan/docs/setup-carla-windows.md

 # Setting up CARLA for Windows

+!!!
+Note
+    If you are a TU Delft student working on one of the TUD computers with CARLA installed, you can skip these instructions.
+Go to the [setup guide for installing on TUD shared hardware](setup-on-tud-shared-hardware.md) instead.

+---
 These instructions are are heavily based on the awesome documentation provided by the CARLA team.
 If you get stuck somewhere, you could have a look at [their documentation](https://carla.readthedocs.io/en/latest/) as well.

 ---